-Ingress and egress to the site will be provided from two driveways, located on the north and west side of the project site.
+Ingress and egress to the site will be provided from two driveways, located on the west side of the project site on Cabot Road.

 Off-Street parking standards for Medical Marijuana Cultivation uses are not specifically defined in the City Zoning Code.
-Therefore, Staff has applied parking ratios for similar uses including Office (1 space per 250 square feet), industrial (1 space per 750 square feet) and plant nurseries (1 space per 2,500 square feet), resulting in a requirement of 170 total parking spaces.
-The proposed site improvements will provide 164 parking stalls, resulting in a need for 6 parking stalls.
-Section 17.120 of the Desert Hot Springs Municipal Code allows Staff to grant the applicant a minor modification up to a 10% maximum for on-site parking standards.
-Staff will process a minor modification to reduce the parking standards to account for the 6 parking spaces, which is a 3.5% reduction.
-The project will provide adequate parking for the proposed uses:
+Therefore, Staff has applied parking ratios for similar uses including Office (1 space per 250 square feet), industrial (1 space per 750 square feet) and plant nurseries (1 space per 2,500 square feet), resulting in a requirement of ranging between 101-117 total parking spaces depending on interior floor plan suite configuration.
+The proposed site improvements will provide 107 parking stalls.
+The projected proposes to suite types (10K & 20K) that are proposed to occupy the building floor area.
+The differences between the suites is that 20K suite is twice the size and utilizes more space for cultivation.
+The project has the potential to provide adequate parking if a majority of the project floor space utilizes the 20 K floor plan, the facility will not have sufficient parking if the 10 K floor plan is utilized more.
+Staff have added a Condition of Approval requiring the applicant to apply for a minor modification in the parking requirement if the 10 K floor plan is predominantly utilized in the final design.
+The following shows the parking calculations for the two suite types proposed, the 20 K Floor Plan utilizes a larger area for cultivation:

-Lab Facility Parking Calculation
+Cultivation Facility Parking Calculation